STORY / GAMEPLAY

-The game allows you to participate in just about any form of tennis you might desire.
-You can compete one-on-one against a human opponent or the computer or play doubles with a friend against two computer opponents.
+As a tennis player you participate in just about any type of tennis match you may desire.
+You can compete one Vs one against a human opponent or the computer or play doubles with a friend against two computer opponents.
 You can play on grass, clay, hard or indoor courts, serve, volley, smash, lob or even practice against a ball-serving machine.

-Gameplay is surely good, as long as you master your strokes and serves.
+The gameplay is surely good, as long as you master your strikes and serves.

-As with the Amiga and ST versions, the PC (MS-DOS) here offers fine graphics, and up to 16 colors.
+As with the Amiga and ST counterparts, the PC (MS-DOS) version has fine graphics with up to 16 colors on-screen.
 A higher number of colors (around 200) is only shown at the introductory screen.
-Sprites are nicely drawn and animated, whilst each court has enough detail to it.
-The PC version supports only Ad-Lib sound hardware and offers a variety of SFX during gameplay but not sampled (found only in the Amiga version), including sounds of the grunts of the athletes as you swing, the bouncing of the ball bouncing off the ground, etc. The sampled speech of the announcer calling out the scores is not supported here too.
-But the introductory tune and the main-menu music are pretty good.
+The sprites are nicely drawn and animated, whilst each court is quite detailed.
+The DOS version supports Ad-Lib sound hardware and offers a variety of sound effects during gameplay, but not sampled and also includes a cool introductory and a main menu music.